tech-systems/panes/README.md

 If you would like handle this part by yourself, set option `handleKeyboard: false`.

 ## Future Goals
-- [Bugs] Check and fix pair of inversed + normal panes present function
+- [Bugs] Check and fix pair of inversed + normal panes present function (no change main class name)
 - [Enhancement] Z-stack with N cards
 - [Feature] Chevron-up draggable
 - [Platforms] RN - bridge to existed swift panes